 ALERT The camera's protection function may have activated because camera temperature is too high.
 Turn off the camera and wait until it cools down before trying to use it again.
 Battery is low.
 Battery power is low.
 Card ERROR There is something wrong with the memory card.
 Turn off the camera, remove the memory card and then reload it into the camera.
 If this message re-appears when you turn the camera back on, format the memory card (page 104).
-IMPORTANT!
-Formatting a memory card deletes all its files.
+IMPORTANT! • Formatting a memory card deletes all its files.
 Before formatting, try transferring recoverable files to a computer or some other storage device.
 Check connections!
-You are attempting to connect the camera to a printer while the camera's USB settings are not compatible with the USB system of the printer (page 73).
+You are attempting to connect the camera to a printer while the camera's USB settings are not compatible with the USB system of the printer (page 72).
 Files could not be saved because battery is low.
 Battery power is low, so an image file could not be saved.
 Folder cannot be created.
 You are trying to record a file while there are already 9999 files stored in the 999th folder.
-If you want to record more, delete files you no longer need (page 21).
+If you want to record more, delete files you no longer need (page 20).
 LENS ERROR This message appears and the camera turns off whenever lens performs some unexpected operation.
 If the same message appears after you turn power back on, contact a CASIO authorized service center or your original retailer.
-LENS ERROR 2 The Camera Shake unit may be malfunctioning.
-If the same message appears after you turn power back on, contact your retailer or a CASIO service center.
 Load paper!
 The printer ran out of paper while printing.
 Memory Full Memory is full with images you recorded and/or files saved by editing operations.
-Delete files you no longer need (page 21).
-Printing Error An error occurred while printing.The printer is turned off.The printer generated an error, etc. Record Error Image compression could not be performed for some reason during image data storage.
+Delete files you no longer need (page 20).
+Printing Error An error occurred while printing.
+The printer is turned off.
+The printer generated an error, etc. Record Error Image compression could not be performed for some reason during image data storage.
 Shoot the image again.
 RETRY POWER ON The lens came into contact with an obstruction while moving.
 The camera will turn off automatically when this message appears.
 Remove the obstruction and turn power back on again.
 SYSTEM ERROR Your camera system is corrupted.
 Contact your retailer or an authorized CASIO authorized service center.

 The card is locked.
 The LOCK switch of the SD or SDHC memory card loaded in the camera is in the locked position.
 You cannot store images to or delete images from a memory card that is locked.
 There are no files.
 There are no files in built-in memory or on the memory card.
 There are no printing images.
 Set up DPOF.
 There are currently no files specified for printing.
-Configure the required DPOF settings (page 75).
+Configure the required DPOF settings (page 74).
 This card is not formatted.
 The memory card loaded in the camera is not formatted.
 Format the memory card (page 104).
 This file cannot be played.
 The file you are trying to access is corrupted or is a type that cannot be displayed by this camera.
 This function cannot be used.
-You attempted to copy images from built-in memory to a memory card while there is no memory card loaded in the camera (page 71).
+You attempted to copy images from built-in memory to a memory card while there is no memory card loaded in the camera (page 70).